helidon-io/helidon-build-tools/maven-plugins/build-cache-maven-plugin/README.md

 Plugin executions may require prior executions in the life-cycle, however the extension does not invalidate cached executions based on the life-cycle order.
-I.e. if an execution has differences and is planned for execution, all sub-sequent executions are still eligible for fast-forwarding.
+I.e. if an execution has differences and is planned for execution, all subsequent executions are still eligible for fast-forwarding.

 The states of modules with inter-project dependencies rely on the dependency graph for indirect state invalidation.
  A module that requires another must declare a dependency, otherwise it will fast-forward even if the required module